Sand cat: Distribution and habitat

-Several sand cats were recorded in a protected area in Abu Dhabi's Al Gharbia area between April and December 2015, after an absence of sightings for ten years.
+Several sand cats were recorded in a protected area in Al Dhafra, Abu Dhabi between April and December 2015, after an absence of sightings for ten years.

 In Oman's Dhofar Governorate, it was recorded at several locations between 2021 and 2022.

 In southern Israel, four sand cats were radio-collared and tracked over a few months in the late 1980s in the Arabah Valley, which lies mostly in Jordan.
 The monitored sand cats frequently roamed in military camps of the Israeli army and crossed the international border.
 Since 2002, the sand cat is considered locally extinct in Israel, as it has not been recorded since the turn of the century.

 In Jordan, a sand cat was sighted for the first time in 1997 during a survey in a desert area in the eastern part of the country.
 In Syria, sand cats were sighted and photographed by a camera-trap in a protected area near Palmyra in 2000 and 2001.

 In western Iraq, sand cats inhabit desert areas in the Najaf, Muthanna and Al Anbar Governorates.

 In Iran, it occurs in arid flat plains and sandy desert of Abbas'abad Wildlife Reserve, Kavir National Park and Petergan Rural District.
 Between March 2014 and July 2016, sand cats were also observed at elevations of 900-1100 m in Sistan and Baluchestan Province, foremost in black saxaul dominated habitat.
 In central Iran, sand cats were observed foremost in sand dunes and sabulous areas during surveys in 2014–2016.

 In Pakistan, the first sand cat was detected in 1966 near the Lora River in Balochistan.
 In the late 1960s, sand cats were also encountered in the Chagai Hills, an extremely arid area comprising rolling sand dunes and stony plains at an elevation of about 1200 m.

 In Central Asia, the sand cat was known to occur up to the late 1960s in the Karakum Desert from the Ustyurt Plateau in the northwest to the Kopet Dag Mountains in the south, and from the Kyzylkum Desert to the Syr Darya River and the northern border to Afghanistan.
 Adult sand cats with kittens were photographed in the southern Kyzylkum Desert in spring 2013 and 2014.